Khamull/CardForOBS/README.md

 To use, simply add a Browser source to your scene, select the file Card.html and it should popup!
 Change as you will to display your text and images!

+I do belive a lot can be improved, and if I do, I will update here!